lsst-sqre/sqr-069/index.rst

 That anti-virus check will automatically confirm the email address with no user interaction required, thus defeating the point of the check.

 COmanage added a configuration setting to address this, allowing one to force a confirmation page or authentication or both to confirm an address.
-Our configuration adds the confirmation page, which requires the user press a :guilabel:`Confirm` button after visiting the page.
+Initially, we tried a configuration that required the user to press a :guilabel:`Confirm` button after visiting the page.
-Anti-virus systems won't interact with the retrieved page, and thus won't confirm the email address with that setting.
+The hope was that anti-virus systems wouldn't interact with the retrieved page, and thus won't confirm the email address with that setting.
+Alas, this proved too optimistic: NASA's email server seemed to be aggressively following all links on the page and still broke the email verification.

+Our current configuration therefore goes one step further and instead sends a verification code in the email message without any links.
+The user then has to enter that verification code into a web form they're shown during the enrollment process in order to verify their email.

 User approval
 ^^^^^^^^^^^^^